GPS tracking - user manual

 PIN EXISTING TRACK TO THE MAP

-This option allows you to repeat the track forward or backwards.
+This option allows you to repeat the track forward or backward.
 Your active track will be shown on the map in red, the pinned track to follow will be blue.

 As shown in the previous section, swipe on the track row from right to left and pick “Pin to live map”.